 How Cartographers Divide Up the Earth

-In case you weren't aware, the Earth is a pretty big place (approximately 197 million square miles)!
-To make life easier cartographers have developed a system to divide the planet into various regions.
+If you weren’t already aware, the Earth is a pretty huge place (approximately 197 million square miles)!
+To make life easier, cartographers have developed a system to divide the planet into various regions.

-To start with, the distance around Earth is divided into 360 separate units, called degrees (denoted by the ° symbol).
-A measurement along the east or west axis is referred to as longitude and a measurement on the north or south axis is referred to as latitude.
+To start with, the distance around the Earth is divided into 360 different units, called degrees (denoted by the ° symbol).
+A measurement along the east or west axis is referred to as longitude and a measurement along the north or south axis is referred to as latitude.